hgriffinschmidt/BSEHadleyGriffin-Schmidt/index.md

 ﻿# Robot Arm
-Using an Arduino Uno and Servo Motors, the arm can make controlled movements and complete certain tasks within the range of the movements.
+Using an Arduino Uno and Servo Motors controlled by Potentiometers, the arm can make controlled movements and complete certain tasks within the range of the movements.

 | Hadley Griffin-Schmidt | Urban School of San Francisco | Mechanical Engineering | Rising Senior |
 |:--:|:--:|:--:|:--:|